 70. Western Australian Land Information Authority Account

-Money received by the Authority is to be credited to, and money paid by the Authority is to be debited to, an account called the “Western Australian Land Information Authority Account” held —
+Money received by the Authority is to be credited to, and money paid by the Authority is to be debited to, an account called the “Western Australian Land Information Authority Account” that is to be established —

-(a) as part of the Trust Fund constituted under the Financial Administration and Audit Act 1985 section 9; or
+(a) as an agency special purpose account under the Financial Management Act 2006 section 16; or

-(b) with the Treasurer’s approval, at a bank as defined in the Financial Administration and Audit Act 1985 section 3(1).
+(b) with the Treasurer’s approval, at a bank as defined in section 3 of that Act.

+[Section 70 amended by No. 77 of 2006 s.
+17.]

 71. Dividends

 (1) The Authority’s board of management, as soon as is practicable after the end of each financial year, is to make a recommendation to the Minister as to —

-(a) whether the Authority should pay to the Consolidated Fund a final dividend for that year; and
+(a) whether the Authority should pay to the Consolidated Account a final dividend for that year; and

 (b) if so, the amount that should be paid.